ulysses8791/ulysses8791.github.io/220H_24F_syllabus.md

 The unavoidable consequence is that some students will be ‘just a point’ away from the next higher or lower grade.
 For reasons of fairness, the policy in this course is to NOT adjust individual grades in such circumstances.

-Your grade will be based *exclusively* on the problem sets, the midterm examination, the final examination, and the final project.
+Your grade will be based *exclusively* on the weekly problem sets, the two midterm examinations, and the final examination.
 There is *no ‘extra-credit’ work*.

 ## Deferred Grades